Music / Carmina Burana

 .The piece lasts about an hour and has serious moments, goofy moments, and more than its share that are pure Narm

 .
 The lyrics cover all aspects of medieval life from sex, to drinking to the plight of sentient, talking roasted swans.
-If you've ever heard them and think that they don't sound a bit like this
+If you've ever heard them and think that they don't sound a bit like a gambling garden party

 , you're right.
 As an unfortunate footnote, it remains the most famous piece of music to emerge from Nazi Germany